 These 6 cards allow you to move heroes to an adjacent location or any location on the board.

 Two of them are your allies Flotsam and Jetsam.
 Their activated ability is to move a hero at their location to an adjacent location.
 To be able to move a hero whenever you want is amazing.
-Never use Flotsam or jetsam to fight.
+Never use Flotsam or jetsam to vanquish heroes.

 Poor Unfortunate Souls allows you to move all heroes to an adjacent unlocked location.
 A very powerful move.

 The three Whirlpool cards the final cards in this group.
 They allow you to move a hero to any location.

 2. Additional action